danielmellqvist/PropertyAPI/README.md

 # PropertyAPI
-There are an instance running on the address https://propertyapi.azurewebsites.net/index.html
+There are an instance of this API running on the address https://propertyapi.azurewebsites.net/

 ## Start the application (the API)